Synthetixio/synthetix/README.md

 ### Node.js API

 - `getAST({ source, match = /^contracts\// })` Returns the Abstract Syntax Tree (AST) for all compiled sources.
-Optionally add `source` to restrict to a single contract source, and set `match` to an empty regex if you'd like all source ASTs including third party contracts
+Optionally add `source` to restrict to a single contract source, and set `match` to an empty regex if you'd like all source ASTs including third-party contracts
 - `getPathToNetwork({ network, file = '' })` Returns the path to the folder (or file within the folder) for the given network
 - `getSource({ network })` Return `abi` and `bytecode` for a contract `source`
 - `getSuspensionReasons({ code })` Return mapping of `SystemStatus` suspension codes to string reasons